kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 We define a path in the triangle to start at the top and go down one row at a time to an adjacent value, eventually ending with an entry on the bottom row.
 For example, 1 -> 3 -> 5.
 The weight of the path is the sum of the entries.

 Write a program that returns the weight of the maximum weight path.

+## Daily Coding Problem: Problem #868 [Easy]

+This problem was asked by Amazon.

+Given a string, determine whether any permutation of it is a palindrome.

+For example, `carrace` should return true, since it can be rearranged to form `racecar`, which is a palindrome. `daily` should return false, since there's no rearrangement that can form a palindrome.